 Then we store it in our novel note string variable.
 This is not strictly necessary, but it makes the macro easier to read and modify later.

 We used an equals = sign to store the note text in the variable since a string is basically (but not quite) a value like a number.
-We "concatenate" the strings together with a plus + sign to mimic addition with numbers.
-The preface text included a space with "Check " since the rNote text most will not have a space at the start (we trimmed it earlier).
+We "concatenate" the strings together with a plus + sign which mimics addition with numbers, but the effect with strings is to just jam them together into a new longer string.
+The preface text included a space at the end with "Check " since the rNote text will not include a space at the beginning.
+We trimmed any potential spaces earlier, so building the note text this way ensures the have the spacing we want.

 Insert the new paragraph